Clinical Research Office. A partnership between Sheffield Teaching Hospitals NHS Foundation Trust and the University of Sheffield

 A briefing on the General Data Protection Regulation for Research

-The EU General Data Protection Regulation (GDPR) came into force on 25 May 2018.
+The UK General Data Protection Regulation (GDPR) came into force on 01 January 2021.

-It is supported by a new UK Data Protection Act.
+It is supported by the UK Data Protection Act 2018.

 How does this affect health and care research?

-The information leaflet below also explains how health researchers use information from patients:
+This information leaflet explains how health researchers use information from patients:

 When Sheffield Teaching Hospitals NHS Foundation Trust is the sponsor for a Research study

-This means that when you agree to take part in a research study, we will use your data in the ways needed to conduct and analyse the research study.
+When you agree to take part in a research study, the research team will collect the minimum information that can identify you needed to do the research project.
+This information will only be used in the ways needed to conduct and analyse the research study.

-If you withdraw from the study, we will keep the information about you that we have already obtained.
-To safeguard your rights, we will use the minimum personally-identifiable information possible.
+If you withdraw from the study, we may keep the information about you that we have already obtained.

 If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Officer who will investigate the matter.
 If you are not satisfied with our response or believe we are processing your personal data in a way that is not lawful you can complain to the Information Commissioner’s Office (ICO).